A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Graph Search

-where the goal probabilities have been extended with an extra element $p_{D+1}=1$, and $F_{D+1}=\bar\Gamma$ is the event that no goal exists. \end{proposition} For $p_k=0$, $\tbfsc$ will be undefined, but this only occurs when $P(F_k)$ is also 0. \autoref{pr:dfs-cb} and \ref{pr:bfs-cb} give (rough) estimates of average BFS and DFS graph search time given the goal distribution $\p$ and the structure parameter $L$.
-The results can be combined to make a decision whether to use BFS or DFS (\autoref{fig:cb-boundary}).
+where the goal probabilities have been extended with an extra element $p_{D+1}=1$, and $F_{D+1}=\bar\Gamma$ is the event that no goal exists. \end{proposition} For $p_k=0$, $\tbfsc$ will be undefined, but this only occurs when $P(F_k)$ is also 0.
+The runtime estimate is easily modified to the situation where at least one goal must exist.
+Simply drop the $(D+1)$st term in the sum, and renormalise the probabilities $P(F_0),\dots,P(F_D)$

+\paragraph{Discussion} \cref{pr:dfs-cb,pr:bfs-cb} give (rough) estimates of average BFS and DFS graph search time given the goal distribution $\p$ and the structure parameter $L$.
+The results apply to a very wide range of situations (where the assumptions are satisfied and the length-to-depth counter and the goal probability vector can be inferred).
+However, the abstract nature of \cref{pr:dfs-cb,pr:bfs-cb} makes it hard to directly assess their applicability.
+This is partially remedied by the concrete examples in the next section.